pajtai/grunt-build-gh-pages/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).

 ## Release History
+* 2013 10 09 - `0.1.1` - Added warning and task stop if not on the builds directory after attempted git branch checkout
-* 2013 08 08 - `0.1.0` - Adding CNAME support.
-Fix to not commit on original branch if cannot switch branches.
+* 2013 08 08 - `0.1.0` - CNAME support and commit message updates
-* 2013 05 04 - `0.0.4` - Added ability to exclude custom directories in addition to `node_modules`
+* 2013 05 04 - `0.0.3` - Added ability to exclude custom directories in addition to `node_modules`
 * 2013 04 29 - `0.0.2` - Adding grunt-shell as peer dependency - upped node needed to 0.8.19 to reflect
 * 2013 04 17 - `0.0.1` - Initial release